viivan/MCHCN/README.md

 ## Introduction
-**MCHCN** (Multi-Channel Hypergraph Convolutional Network Guided by Hybrid Random Walks) is a Python-based framework dedicated to **Web API recommendation** in service-oriented computing scenarios, as proposed in the paper *MCHCN.pdf*.
+**MCHCN** (Multi-Channel Hypergraph Convolutional Network Guided by Hybrid Random Walks) is a Python-based framework dedicated to **Web API recommendation** in service-oriented computing scenarios, as proposed in our paper.
 It addresses the core challenges of complex mashup-API relationships and data sparsity in service recommendation, achieving efficient and accurate Web API recommendation by integrating hypergraph modeling, hybrid random walks, and contrastive learning.

-The framework is fully compatible with Python 3.7.4 and TensorFlow 1.14+, and its design strictly aligns with the technical details and experimental settings in *MCHCN.pdf*.
+The framework is fully compatible with Python 3.7.4 and TensorFlow 1.14+, and its design strictly aligns with the technical details and experimental settings in *MCHCN paper*.

 ## Architecture
-The overall architecture of MCHCN (proposed in *MCHCN.pdf*) consists of three core modules, as visualized below:
+The overall architecture of MCHCN  consists of three core modules, as visualized below:
 ![MCHCN Architecture](Overview of the proposed MCHCN method.png)
 1. **Multi-Channel Hypergraph Construction**: Extract 4 types of service-specific motifs (derived from mashup-API calling relationships and mashup tag information) to build hypergraphs, capturing high-order interactions between mashups and APIs that traditional pairwise graphs cannot represent.
 2. **Hybrid Random Walk-Guided Convolution**: Use a hybrid random walk strategy (combining partially absorbing and biased random walks) to optimize hypergraph convolution weights, reducing noise and enhancing global information capture.
 3. **Channel Attention & Contrastive Learning**: Dynamically adjust multi-channel weights via a channel error attention mechanism, and introduce dual-scale contrastive learning to compensate for information loss, ensuring high recommendation accuracy.

-## Core Features (From MCHCN.pdf)
+## Core Features (From MCHCN paper)
 1. **Motif-Based Hypergraph for Sparsity Mitigation**
-   As detailed in *MCHCN.pdf* Section 3.3, by studying mashup-API calling relationships and mashup tag information, 4 types of motifs are defined:
+   As detailed in *MCHCN paper* Section 3.3, by studying mashup-API calling relationships and mashup tag information, 4 types of motifs are defined:
    - Cross Correlated Motif (shared tags between mashups)
    - Multiple Strongly Correlated Motif (shared ≥2 tags between mashups)
    - Single Relation Motif (mashups calling the same API)